citp/privacy-policy-historical/a/ar/art/artistaloud.com.md

-> *The following text is extracted and transformed from the artistaloud.com privacy policy that was archived on 2016-09-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160920022831id_/http%3A//www.artistaloud.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the artistaloud.com privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606005259id_/http%3A//www.artistaloud.com/privacy-policy.php) for the most accurate reproduction.*

-# Talent and Independent Content Platform I Upload Content I Talent Promotions @ ArtistAloud.com
+# Talent and Independent Content Platform | Upload Content | Talent Promotions @ ArtistAloud.com

 #### **Privacy Policy**